-More and more of our lives involve interacting with an electronic device.
-When you slip your smart phone into your pocket or laptop into your bag, it is easy to forget the volume of information you’re carrying with you.
+More and more of our lives involve interacting with electronic devices.
+When you slip your phone into your pocket or laptop into your bag, it is easy to forget the volume of information you’re carrying with you.
 For many, it is an entire library – years of correspondence, business records, personal conversations, photos, web surfing history, and reading habits – all stored on one device.

 The idea of someone digging through all that information and deciding if you should be allowed to come into Canada or not seems implausible, but that is exactly what happens when the Canada Border Services Agency (the “CBSA”) searches electronic devices at the border.